What is Sole Proprietorship?

 Sole proprietorship business form is preferred by many small business owners because of its easiness to set up the business.

-Another important feature of a sole proprietorship business is that it is owned by a single owner.
+Another important feature of a sole proprietor business is that it is owned by a single owner.
 The owner of the business can start his business on his name.

 Hence, there is no difference between the owner of the business and business entity, and the owner of the business is solely responsible for all the debts of the business.